git4dcc/RTB_D97/README.md

 ## Example 1
 This represents the **most basic DCC decoder design**.
 It requires only a power source and the DCC voltage divider to operate.
 All functional ports, as previously described, are available at standard logic voltage levels.

+- _Note: The pulldown resistors have proven to be a good investment for DCC/Railcom reliability.
+I recommend to have them always there._

 <img src="supplemental/images/D97_example_1.jpg">

 ## Example 2